avahoffman/urban-weed-genomics/Supplement.md

 Structure documentation can be found [here](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/structure_doc.pdf).

-### 3.5.1 Running Structure
+## 9.1 Running Structure on `polyRAD` output

-`polyRAD` outputs genotype probabilites in a format suitable for Structure.
+`polyRAD` outputs genotype probabilities in a format suitable for Structure.
 These files were named as:

     CD_estimatedgeno.structure